SylarMao/39MIKU/README.md

 # 39MIKU

-This app has ONLY benn test on my Samsung Note 8
+This app has ONLY been test on my Samsung Note 8

 Feel free to install it on your phone and bless it work...